Regression-Games/RegressionBot/CONTRIBUTING.md

 Note that some of these facts require testing the library against real users.
 We don't need to evaluate these specific items every time a change occurs in the library, but we should make that evaluation often.

 #### Fact 1: 80% of users with more than 6 months and less than 1 year of JavaScript experience should be able to articulate what a provided example / template does.
-Making this goal a reality ensures that most new players who may not be coding experts can jump right in and begin understanding the bots on the Regression Games platform.
-This is measured by conducting user-interviews and surveys with potential players.
-The user should be able to _roughly describe_ the algorithm in the example (we define this as getting most of the algorithm).
-Here is an example of a template:
+This fact ensures that the average new player with limited coding experience can engage with and understand bots on the Regression Games platform.
+This goal is measured by conducting interviews and surveys with players and potential players.
+The player should be able to _roughly describe_ the algorithm in a given example - we define this as understanding most of the algorithm.
+See the following example:

 ```javascript
 const animalsToHunt = ["chicken", "pig", "cow", "sheep", "player"];